GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/README.md

   --project=YOUR_PROJECT_ID
 ```

-(Optional) Sample chat UI image — serves as the upstream app for non-LLM paths
+(Optional) Sample chat UI image.
+Serves as the upstream app for non-LLM paths
 and lets you exercise the gateway from a browser:

 ```bash